 SNOW QUEEN POTHOS

-As the 2nd most common variety, the Jade is widely seen in hotels and offices, taking advantage of the air-purifying properties of these plants.
-Growing patterns, leaf size and shape are similar to the Golden, yet are smooth, solid jade-green without any marbling effect.
-However, because it is so closely related to the golden, with more indirect light, you may see some gold marbling appear.
+Characteristic features are similar to the Golden, yet are a solid green without any marbling effect.
+However, being so closely related to the golden, with more indirect light, some gold marbling may appear.

 Also known as the satin pothos this not-so-common variety is distinct for its lamb’s ear soft, rich green leaves with random splotches of greyish-white rendering a more satin texture instead of the sheen of previous varieties.